 Are you overwhelmed by all the 'stuff' in your closet?
 Do you despair at finding that one item you know you have somewhere?!
 It's time to declutter your wardrobe.

-If you are a fast-fashion shopaholic or a bit of a hoarder, everyones clothing needs a re-edit every now and again.
+If you are a fast-fashion shopaholic or a bit of a hoarder, every wardrobe needs a re-edit every now and again.

-Things youve never worn, label intact!
+Things you've never worn, label intact!